Polynucleotide/Learning-ECS-OpenGL/README.md

 ## Dependencies

-This project uses some third-party headers and libraries:
+This project uses some third-party headers and libraries that I have not included:

 ```text
 Extern/